Travel Update: March 2021

 Las Cruces is a stopping point as we explore White Sands National Park before heading to Carlsbad Caverns and Roswell.
 We'll then drop anchor in Sante Fe, where my sister and her husband will join us for some margaritas and down time.
 Then we get to spend time in Silver City with Dan McBride, an amazing WWII Veteran I met in the Netherlands a few years ago.

-After that we will make the journey out east and eventually land in Xenia, Ohio, on April 22nd to celebrate the 100th birthday of Jim “Pee Wee” Martin, another incredible WWII Veteran I met in Holland.
-We’ll also hang out with several other WWII veterans and capture their stories as part of my work with WWII Beyond the Call.
+After that we will make the journey out east and eventually land in Xenia, Ohio, on April 22nd to celebrate the 100th birthday of Jim "Pee Wee" Martin, another incredible WWII Veteran I met in Holland.
+We'll also hang out with several other WWII veterans and capture their stories as part of my passion to honor their legacies.

 Is there anything else we've learned so far?